Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 3) They talk “strategy,” but they can’t diagnose what’s actually broken

 A real CFO doesn’t jump straight to “cut costs” or “raise prices” without a diagnostic.
-They know that which lever to pull depends on the business’s growth and margin signals.
+They provide strategic insight, knowing that which lever to pull depends on the business’s growth and margin signals.

 What good looks like: